ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Trello/Kanban can scale to our needs.
 If you are getting started a simple setup maybe enough.
 But as time passes, and you get more productive, you'll find you need to [optimize your system for scale] (TODO: Link To Post) else the system starts choking.

+Here are a few things I have done to optimize my Trello.

+Trello/Kanban can scale to meet your needs.
+If you're just starting, a simple setup may be enough.
+But as you become more productive, you'll need to [optimize your system for scale](TODO: Link To Post) to prevent it from becoming overwhelming.

+Here are a few things I've done to optimize my Trello system:

+- **Board Structure**: A well-organized board helps me focus on what needs to be done right now and ensures I complete tasks fully.
+- **Card Structure**: Capturing all necessary information in the card helps me execute tasks to the best of my ability.
+- **Dashboard Board**: This board provides an overview of all tasks across multiple boards, helping me prioritize what's important.

+By following these steps and continuously refining your system, you'll be able to maintain high productivity and stay organized.

 ## Board Structure

 The goal of a good board structure is to help you be **extremely organized** and help you in what to do next.